How To Write A Book Description That Sells Books

 But like in a bookstore, they often go directly to their preferred genre or use search to start their selection.

-From there, it is the book cover and title that initially attracts a reader’s attention.
+From there, the book cover and title initially attract a reader’s attention.

-Once they click on a book that looks promising, they then read the book blurb.
-The process often takes only a few seconds.
-If it hooks the reader, they will then probably read the first few paragraphs of the preview.
+Once they click on a book that looks promising, they read the blurb.
+This process often takes only a few seconds.
+If it hooks the reader, they will probably read the first few paragraphs of the preview.

 You need a hook and then to bait it

 You will never catch a fish without bait on a hook.
-The same applies when learning how to write a book description and trying to attract a reader.
+The same applies to drafting a book description and trying to attract a reader.

 Because you have so little time, your first seven to ten words have to lure your reader instantly.